yoelchemla/algorithms/README.md

-# solutions of algorithms problem
+# solutions of algorithms problems